Home / Stream/ Working with Data/ Packs/Packs Publication Standards

 • If the README includes any text that looks like a placeholder, the Pack will be rejected.

-6a.
-About this Pack
+a.
+About This Pack

 Think of this initial section as the first paragraph of an essay, or as the only paragraph a person will read when deciding to use the Pack.
 It must clearly state what the Pack does.
 Start with the benefits of using the Pack.
 In sum, this section should answer the question, Why should anyone use this Pack?